 Electricity

 Repair category 2

-Notes Electrics appear to be of mixed eras.
+Notes The electrical installation is dated with an older style consumer unit evident.
+Further advice will be available from a NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.